CBF Local Champions are trained volunteers who raise awareness of the Challenging Behaviour Foundation, challenging behaviour, and related issues.

 I decided to become a volunteer for the CBF as I could not put a monetary value on the tremendous support that I received from them.
 Another reason was so that I can support other parents who might be going through what I went through.
 Balwinder

-We have a small number of opportunities within our office to help with things like sending our resources, updating records and fundraising support.
+We also have a small number of opportunities within our office to help with things like sending our resources, updating records and fundraising support.

 Our Local Champions raise awareness of the work of the Challenging Behaviour Foundation, sharing information about behaviour described as challenging, and related issues.
 The CBF is a small charity based in the South East of England, so having a national network of dedicated Local Champion volunteers means we can reach more families all over the UK.